rucio/documentation/docs/contributing.md

 <component>: <change_message> Fix #<issue number>
 ```

+Using multiple commits is allowed as long as they achieve an independent,
+well-defined, change and are well-described.
+Otherwise multiple commits should
+be squashed.

 ### 5. Push changes and create a Pull Request

 Push the commit to your forked repository and create the pull request.
+Try to
+keep the Pull Request simple, it should achieve the single objective described
+in the issue.
+Multiple enhancements/fixes should be split into multiple Pull
+Requests.

 While using the [__github
 interface__](https://help.github.com/articles/creating-a-pull-request/) is the